SELECTED NOTABLE CASES

 The Law: Torts / Personal injury.

-Conclusion: Settlements over $267,000 inclusive of pain and suffering, lost wages, car repaired, and all medical bills paid.
+Conclusion: Settlements over $267,000 in addition to car repair and all medical bills paid.

 Rear end collision by a drunk driver while stopped at a red light.
 Although we lawyers say there is no such thing as a “slam dunk” in the legal world, if there were such a thing, this would be it as far as liability is concerned.
 However, we experienced a few hurdles.

 Problem #2.
 The driver of one of the two Uber vehicles let his own personal insurance lapse.
 Pursuant to Uber policy, where the individual driver’s insurance lapses, Uber’s insurance is not effective.
-This meant the driver that picked up some of our clients was also driving without car insurance.
-No car insurance means no uninsured motorist coverage.
+The driver that picked up some of our clients was driving without car insurance.

 Despite the obstacles and hoops we had to jump through, we eventually got Uber’s carrier to accept responsibility and pay under its uninsured motorist provision.
-Also, despite their provision that the driver needed insurance to trigger coverage, they could not deny that the driver was working for them at the time of the accident and that they knew he was working because of the login he used and that Uber was earning money while their uninsured motorist was working.
-After two years, our office eventually settled all five (5) matters for a combined settlement of a little over $267,000 which covered all medical bills and gave our clients an amount they were happy with for their pain and suffering.
+After two years, our office eventually settled for a total of a little over $267,000 which covered all medical bills and gave our clients an amount they were happy with for their pain and suffering.
 We reduced some of our fees so that a larger share could be given to our clients.
 One of our clients had her breast implants replaced.
-Another had several surgeries to her wrist, which was already in a cast at the time of the accident but got broken again as a result of the accident.
+Another had several surgeries to her wrist.
 They were all treated and have since happily moved on with their lives.
 Nobody can forget a tragic accident that shocks and impacts your life in this tangible way, however we were glad to be there to help when it mattered.

 VI.
 If you are an employer who terminates a long term problem employee with a history of poor performance and multiple documented work related issues, can you still be held liable for discrimination if they are on FMLA at the time of termination?